Morita theory and singularity categories: Sundries

 If $Y\in \Thick(X)$ we will say $X$ {\em finitely builds} $Y$ and write $X\finbuilds Y$, and if $Y\in \Loc(X)$ we say $X$ {\em builds} $Y$ and write $X\builds Y$.
 The thick subcategory of small (more precisely, $\aleph_0$-small) objects of $\sfD(R)$ is

-and can also be characterised as consisting of those objects such that the corresponding corepresentable functor commutes with arbitrary coproducts.
+and can also be characterised as consisting of those objects such that the corresponding corepresentable functor preserves arbitrary coproducts.
 It is necessary at this point to say something about the terminology: there are many synonyms for small.
 In algebraic settings it is customary to call objects of $\sfD^\mathrm{c}(R)$ perfect and in abstract settings to call them compact.
 The latter is reflected in the notation, which is by this point quite standard so we stick with it.
 However, we will consistently use the descriptors small or finitely built by $R$ rather than perfect or compact.
 We will also be concerned with a number of other subcategories of $\sfD(R)$ which are defined throughout the article.

 All functors throughout are derived and so we do not indicate this in the notation.
 For instance, given $R$-module spectra $X$ and $Y$ we denote by $\Hom_R(X,Y)$ the (derived) mapping spectrum.
-In a similar vein all tensor products are derived, by cofibre we meant homotopy cofibre, and so on.
+In a similar vein all tensor products are derived, by cofibre we mean homotopy cofibre (in the ambient category\textemdash{}for instance, here it refers to the homotopy cofibre of a map of module spectra), and so on.

 Given a map of rings $S\stackrel{q}{\lra}R$ we denote base change and restriction by $q_*$ and $q^*$ respectively.
 To be completely clear, since we cover many contexts our notation reflects the variance of the functors and not that of the functors on the associated geometric objects: throughout we have